WV Legislature debates controversial abortion bill

 But critics say the title is misleading and that this is just an election year stunt by anti-abortion supporters.
 Besides they say, the U.S. Supreme Court already decided the legality of abortion with Roe v.
 Wade.

 “It should be a relationship between a doctor and a patient.
-State government has no business being in that area of that procedure of an abortion,” said Del.
+The state government has no business being in that area of that procedure of abortion,” said Del.
 Danielle Walker, (D) Monongalia.

 This is the first abortion-related controversy in West Virginia since last year’s fight over policies for abortion rights supporters and opponents, outside of a women’s health clinic.